anhpham3621/Portfolio_Optimization_SP25/README.md

 A summary paper detailing the project's methodology, outcomes, and future directions is in progress and will be made public following revisions.
 Additional contributors may be acknowledged if the revisions draw upon their contributions.

-Document needs more update as of July 2025.

-Phase 1 (April - May 2025): Original project with 3 contributors: Ramisa Tahsin Rahman, Mariam Fatima, Anh Pham.
+Phase 1 (April - May 2025): Original project with 3 main contributors: Ramisa Tahsin Rahman, Mariam Fatima, Anh Pham.
+Special thanks to Dylan Shepardson for early guidance and feedback during the project planning phase.

 Phase 2 (beyond May 2025): Modifications to improve model's reliability and sophistication.
 Plan by Anh Pham: